constancacastro/Seca-Shows-Events-App/README.md

 - For curricular course IPW (also known as, in English, Introduction to Web Development).

 # ATTENTION!
-- The project is in the zip above; it is extensive to work with only files here on GitHub; It is only necessary to download/unzip to get to the project
+- The project is in the zip ('seca-app.zip') above; it is extensive to work with only files here on GitHub; It is only necessary to download/unzip to get to the project